yay135/gene_connectivity/readme.md

 NVIDIA GPU driver for Linux 510.47.03
 CUDA 11.6

-The following softwares are required if you to use cpu only:
+The following softwares are required if you wish to use cpu only:
 Ubuntu 20.04+
 bash @ lastest
 wget @ lastest